Coke withdraws from group that backs Stand Your Ground law

 PepsiCo Inc ended its relationship with the group - the American Legislative Exchange Council (ALEC) - in January.

-In a statement on Thursday, Coca-Cola made no direct mention of the controversial self-defense law pushed by ALEC that provides shooters with wide latitude for claiming self defense when they perceive a threat.
+In a statement on Thursday, Coca-Cola made no direct mention of the controversial self-defense law pushed by ALEC.
+The law provides shooters with wide latitude for claiming self defense when they perceive a threat.

 “The Coca-Cola Company has elected to discontinue its membership with the American Legislative Exchange Council (ALEC),” the statement said.